Ale-JRD/Trads/content/post/index-T1.md

 It was also the most delicious dried fruit Rei had ever tasted.

-「Appearance aside, the taste is beyond belief.
-As expected of something only royalty can eat.」
+“Appearance aside, the taste is beyond belief.
+As expected of something only royalty can eat.”

 Rei muttered to himself as he reluctantly put down the piece of dried meat he had been holding onto the table near the sofa…

-「Don’t you think so?」
+“Don’t you think so?”

 He called out towards the door to the cabin.